 Leaf Spot

 One of the more common and easily treatable diseases on bermudagrass greens, leaf spot starts as small reddish spots on the turf.
 The spots eventually coalesce into larger ones, which accounts for the confusion with Pythium blight.
-There are a plethora of options for treating leaf spot and some of those include Maxtima, CLT 720, Lexicon, Fame C, and Zoxy T.
+There are a plethora of options for treating leaf spot, including Maxtima, CLT 720, Lexicon, Fame C, and Zoxy T.

 Microdochium Patch